-The value of structures and depreciable land improvements have been assessed on the basis of replacement with a new asset having similar service potential and includes allowances for preliminaries and professional fees.
-These values have been derived from a valuation by Australis Asset Advisory Group for 30/6/2016.
+The value of structures and depreciable land improvements have been assessed on the basis of either replacement with a new asset having similar service potential and includes allowances for preliminaries and professional fees or where not possible indexation of existing values.
+These values have been derived from an internal valuation for 30/6/2021.

-This asset class includes Aerodromes, Pools, landscaping, gardens, sport change rooms, grand stands etc., Major components include pool structures, walls, roofs, pumps, fences, sheds, garden beds etc. Each component is assigned a useful life and long life component, based on engineering estimates and are condition rated at the time of valuation.
+The asset class includes Aerodromes, Pools, landscaping, gardens, sport change rooms, grand stands etc., Major components include pool structures, walls, roofs, pumps, fences, sheds, garden beds etc. Each component is assigned a useful life and long life component, based on engineering estimates and are condition rated at the time of valuation.
 In some cases Council has limited data for this asset class in relation to original construction date, age, and past maintenance and renewals history.